 Note: These assumptions are now outdated.
 Our current capital market assumptions and our white paper documenting their construction can always be found on our Capital Market Assumptions page.

-Sellwood Consulting’s 2016 Capital Market Assumptions are available.
-These 10-year forward looking assumptions of asset class return, risk, and correlation are the key input variables for our client asset allocation work, including mean-variance optimization, Monte Carlo analysis, and risk budgeting.
+Sellwood Consulting’s 2017 Capital Market Assumptions are available.
+These 10-year forward looking assumptions of asset class return, risk, and correlation are the key input variables for our client asset allocation work.

 Our assumptions continue to imply a prospective low-return environment for financial assets relative to historical averages.
 Further evidence of this environment has recently been highlighted by several credible industry researchers.
 Our assumptions are consistent with this analysis.
 Please also see our post, Realism in Forecasting, which explains our comfort with having forecasts outside the range of many of our peers.

 Though we have made incremental enhancements to our methods for gauging the future value of assets, we have maintained our focus on the primary, reliable drivers of risk and return.
 Our assumptions are anchored in the empirical facts presented by long-term capital markets rather than speculative observations on recent market conditions.
 We avoid unnecessary complexity, preferring instead to rely upon transparent strategies that work reliably.
 Our analysis is comprehensive, but not complicated, because we are convinced that the most robust solutions have no hidden constraints and few moving parts.
 These same principles – pragmatic research and simplicity in execution – guide all of our work for clients.

 We invite you to review our updated 2017 Capital Market Assumptions white paper.